Draft-card burning: Rallies

-In May 1967 in response to the Sheep Meadow demonstration, 56-year-old anarchist intellectual Paul Goodman published a piece in The New York Review of Books sympathetic to both public and private draft card burning.
+In May 1967 in response to the Sheep Meadow demonstration, 56-year-old anarchist intellectual Paul Goodman published a piece in The New York Review of Books sympathetic to both public and private draft-card burning.
 The editors printed a salvo of responses.
 One from Ann D. Gordon, a doctoral student of American history, said that private, individual acts of card burning were useless in stopping the war.
 Jezer wrote a letter thanking Goodman for his support and, as an eyewitness, corrected him on certain details.
-Jezer said the FBI arrested only Rader; other participants were merely visited by FBI agents.
+Jezer said the FBI arrested only Rader; FBI agents merely visited other participants.
 Goodman's article exhorted his readers to massive direct action in draft resistance; in response, folk singer Robert Claiborne wrote to the Review to say that Goodman's plan would "check the growth of the peace movement and markedly reduce prospects for ending the war."
-Claiborne asserted that the "great majority" of Americans were "squares" over 30 and not in favor of war protest even though they were likely interested in "ending the slaughter of their sons and other people’s sons."
+Claiborne asserted that the "great majority" of Americans were "squares" over 30 and not in favor of war protest even though they were likely interested in "ending the slaughter of their sons and other people's sons."

 October 16, 1967, was a day of widespread war protest organized by The Mobe in 30 cities across the US, with some 1,400 draft cards burned.
-At the Unitarian Arlington Street Church in Boston, draft registrants were given the opportunity to turn in their draft cards to be sent as a package to Selective Service as an act of civil disobedience against the war.
+At the Unitarian Arlington Street Church in Boston, draft registrants were allowed to turn in their draft cards to be sent as a package to Selective Service as an act of civil disobedience against the war.
 Those offering their draft cards split into two groups: a group of 214 turned in their cards, and 67 chose to burn their cards.
 These 67 used an old candle from prominent Unitarian preacher William Ellery Channing to supply the flame.
-One woman, Nan Stone, burned a draft card belonging to Steve Paillet—the 1965 law allowed for anyone to be punished for draft-card burning, even someone who was not registered for the draft.
+One woman, Nan Stone, burned a draft card belonging to Steve Paillet—the 1965 law allowed anyone to be punished for draft-card burning, even someone who was not registered for the draft.
 Stone later typed up the information from the 214 turned-in cards to serve as a database of war resisters.
-She found that the average and median age of the men was 22, and that three out of four came from Harvard, Yale, or Boston University.
+She found that the average and median age of the men was 22 and that three out of four came from Harvard, Yale, or Boston University.

 At San Francisco's Federal Building on December 4, 1967, some 500 protesters witnessed 88 draft cards collected and burned.

 About 1,000 draft cards were turned in on April 3, 1968, in nationwide protests organized by The Mobe.
 In Boston, 15,000 protesters watched 235 men turn in their draft cards.
-War protesters were increasingly choosing the more profound act of turning in their draft cards, an act which gave the government the name and address of the protester.
-Burning the draft card destroyed the evidence, and by this time was seen as less courageous.
+War protesters were increasingly choosing the more profound act of turning in their draft cards, which gave the government the name and address of the protesters.
+Burning the draft card destroyed the evidence, and by this time, was seen as less courageous.